cargomail-org/grip/README.md

 ## Conclusion

-[Fedemail](https://github.com/federizer/fedemail), a revised email system, stands as a proof of concept of the Identity Propagation and Assertions architecture.
+[Fedemail](https://github.com/federizer/fedemail), a revised email system, stands as a proof of concept of the Identity Propagation and Assertions security mechanism.

 ## Acknowledgment

-[NIST Special Publication 800-63C](https://pages.nist.gov/800-63-3/sp800-63c.html), Digital Identity Guidelines: Federation and Assertions, has proven to be an abstract framework for the Identity Propagation and Assertions architecture.
+[NIST Special Publication 800-63C](https://pages.nist.gov/800-63-3/sp800-63c.html), Digital Identity Guidelines: Federation and Assertions, has proven to be an abstract framework for the Identity Propagation and Assertions security mechanism.